pojntfx/hydrapp/README.md

 ![Screenshot of the keystore generation dialog](./docs/screenshot-create-keystore.png)

-The first two GitHub Actions secrets you need to save are `APK_STOREPASS` and `APK_KEYPASS`; set them to the passwords you've chosen above respectively (base64-encoded).
+The first two GitHub Actions secrets you need to save are `JAVA_KEYSTORE_PASSWORD` and `JAVA_CERTIFICATE_PASSWORD`; set them to the passwords you've chosen above respectively (base64-encoded).

 Next, let's add the keystore's contents to the repo.
-To do so, export it with base64-encoding enabled, copy it's content and add it to a secret named `APK_CERT`:
+To do so, export it with base64-encoding enabled, copy it's content and add it to a secret named `JAVA_KEYSTORE`:

 ![Screenshot of the keystore export dialog](./docs/screenshot-copy-keystore-export.png)